 But will she allow Shane to ruin her holiday?
 Or will she be able to see through the tough cowboy image and give her heart to the only man who’s ever broken it?

 Tess Morgan is scheduled, regimented.
-A first-grade teacher, proficient in organization and list management, she finds solace with her students since the tragedy in 2012.
-But when Casey Atwood returns to town, Tess realizes she’s just as broken as she was when he left.
-But she’ll never let him see that.
+A first-grade teacher, proficient in organization and list management, she finds solace with her students and has loved teaching since she started the profession.
+But when Tess loses her job, everything starts to unravel, including her history with Casey Atwood.

 Cash Atwood is sent home from his full-time gig at Bullfighters One because of reasons he’s not ready to reconcile.